Lectem/BadAccessGuards/README.md

 # Examples

-Examples are available in [./examples].
+Examples are available in [./examples](./examples).

+## Sample output:

+> Run with `--break` to make this example break in the debugger.
+>
+>
+> Testing read during write on the same thread, output:
+> Recursion detected: This may lead to invalid operations
+> - Parent operation: Writing.
+> - This operation: Reading.
+>
+>
+> Testing read during write on different threads, output:
+> Race condition: Multiple threads are reading/writing to the data at the same time, potentially corrupting it!
+> - Other thread: Writing (Desc=ØUnsafe WriterØ Id=18084)
+> - This thread: Reading.

 # How does it work?

 The idea is based on the following observation:

-> You do not need to catch all occurences of a race condition, catching it once should be enough when you run the code often and have enough information to locate the issue.
+> You do not need to catch all occurences of a race condition, catching it once should be enough when the code runs often and provides enough information to locate the issue.

 Indeed, (especially in big teams), your code will be run hundred if not thousands of times by your developpers.
-So even if you have 10% of chance to catch the issue with useful details, it is better than 1% chance and not crashing or sometimes way later in the execution of the program.
+So even if you have 10% of chance to catch the issue with useful details, it is better than 1% chance and not crashing or detecting it way later in the execution of the program.

-Even if detected late, it is better than not being detected at all.
-And better than having people run sanitizer once every moon eclipse, or only on small unit tests, or worse, never.
+The point is that it is better than not being detected at all.
+And better than having people run sanitizers once every moon eclipse, or only on small unit tests, or worse, never.

 ## Detection